 The optical tubes are filled with Nitrogen for fogproof and waterproof binoculars up to a depth of 13 feet.
 This model comes with a standard field bag, straps for the shoulder or wrist, and two objective lens covers as well as an eyepiece rain guard.

-The Swarovski Optik 58141 CL Companion is a lightweight travel-sized pair of birdwatching binoculars with powerful precision optics.
+The Swarovski Optik 58141 CL Companion are excellent lightweight travel-sized pair of birdwatching binoculars with powerful precision optics.

 Best Bird Watching Binoculars Under $1,000